Submitty/submitty.github.io/_docs/sysadmin/installation/ansible_index.md

    synchronize `/etc/passwd`, `/etc/shadow`, `/etc/group`, and `/etc/gshadow` before installing
    the rest of Submitty to avoid mismatched UIDs and GIDs of the Submitty users.

-2. Edit inventory and add server IP
+2. Edit inventory and add server IP:

    Replace submitty_ip with your machine's IP address.
 This will give you access to the site on the server once the install process is completed successfully.

-3. Edit default playbook to match your server(ansible/playbooks/submitty_install.yml)
+3. Edit default playbook to match your server(ansible/playbooks/submitty_install.yml):

    Note: Your edits should match your dedicated machine (or VM) necessary requirements to properly install Submitty onto your machine.
 See `ansible/roles/app_submitty/defaults/main.yml` for default installation parameters.